Maybe you have heard about Django and that it can help you build websites. You might be new to Python, new to web development, or new to programming.

 WSGI enables common web servers like Gunicorn, uWSGI, or mod_wsgi to communicate with common Python web frameworks like Django, Flask, or Pyramid.
 If you really want to nerd out, you can explore all the details of that format in PEP 3333.

-Once the web server sends request data, Django needs to return a response.
+Once the web server sends a request, Django needs to return a response.
 Your role as a Django developer is to define the resources that will be available from the server.
 That means you must:

 - Describe the set of URLs that Django will react to.